Layout

 Placement

-The Drawer can appear from the left (default), right, top, or bottom of the screen.
-When appearing from the left or right of the screen, the close Icon Button is positioned on the same side where the Drawer originates from.
-When appearing from the top or bottom of the screen, the close Icon Button is positioned on the right as default.
+When appearing from the left or right of the screen, the close icon button is positioned on the side the drawer originates from.
+When appearing from the top or bottom of the screen, the close icon button is positioned on the right as default.
+You can change the close button position to either left or right for all four placements.

 Note